khkwon01/khkwon01.github.io/heatwave/do-lakehouse/do-lakehouse.md

     ![Delivery Table create](./images/create-survey-table.png "create delivery table")

-## Task 7: Load complete passenger_survey table from Object Store into MySQL HeatWave
+## 작업 7: Load complete passenger_survey table from Object Store into MySQL HeatWave

 1. Run this command to see the created table structure .